Submarine-launched ballistic missile: Post-Cold War

+Test launch of the K-4 in March 2014.

 New SSBN construction terminated for over 10 years in Russia and slowed in the US with the collapse of the Soviet Union and the end of the Cold War in 1991.
 The US rapidly decommissioned its remaining 31 older SSBNs, with a few converted to other roles, and the base at Holy Loch was disestablished.
 Most of the former Soviet SSBN force was gradually scrapped under the provisions of the Nunn–Lugar Cooperative Threat Reduction agreement through 2012.
 By that time the Russian SSBN force stood at six Delta-IVs, three Delta-IIIs, and a lone Typhoon used as a testbed for new missiles (the R-39s unique to the Typhoons were reportedly scrapped in 2012).
 Upgraded missiles such as the R-29RMU Sineva (SS-N-23 Sineva) were developed for the Deltas.
 In 2013 the Russians commissioned the first Borei-class submarine, also called the Dolgorukiy class after the lead vessel.
 By 2015 two others had entered service.
 This class is intended to replace the aging Deltas, and carries 16 solid-fuel RSM-56 Bulava missiles, with a reported range of 10000 km and six MIRV warheads.
-The US is building a replacement for the Ohio class; however, the first of the class wasn't laid down until October 2020.
+In 2020 the US Navy laid down the first Columbia-class submarine, USS District of Columbia at General Dynamics Electric Boat.
+The class is expected to serve until the 2080s.

 Ballistic missile submarines have been of great strategic importance for the United States, Russia, and other nuclear powers since they entered service in the Cold War, as they can hide from reconnaissance satellites and fire their nuclear weapons with virtual impunity.
 This makes them immune to a first strike directed against nuclear forces, allowing each side to maintain the capability to launch a devastating retaliatory strike, even if all land-based missiles have been destroyed.
 This relieves each side of the necessity to adopt a launch on warning posture, with its attendant risk of accidental nuclear war.
 Additionally, the deployment of highly accurate missiles on ultra-quiet submarines allows an attacker to sneak up close to the enemy coast and launch a missile on a depressed trajectory (a non-optimal ballistic trajectory which trades off reduced throw-weight for a faster and lower path, effectively reducing the time between launch and impact), thus opening the possibility of a decapitation strike.

+Indian SLBM's started with the Deployment of the nation's first Arihant-class submarine into service, equipped with the K-15 missiles giving a range of 750 km.
+A series of SLBM's are developed as part of the K Missile family of missiles to complete the nuclear triad capability providing credible nuclear Deterrence.
+Later on the submarine was equipped with the 3500 km ranged k-4 missiles.
+Further two missiles type of SLBM's K-5 and K-6 are developed for S5 class of submarines.